OpenBCI/Documentation/docs/05ThirdParty/06-ThinkPulse/ThinkPulse_Getting_Started.md

 <br/>

 ## How to Use the ThinkPulse Starter Kit with the Ultracortex Headset
 Below is the step-by-step tutorial by Conscious Labs on how to install the ThinkPulse Starter Kit on the Ultracortex.
 If you are doing this for the first time, allow yourself 20 minutes to put it together.
-You will briefly need a soldering iron and soldering wire at Step 3.
+You may briefly need a soldering iron and soldering wire at Step 3.
 If you do not have a soldering iron, you can still assemble the ThinkPulse!
 Keep reading for the solder-free option.

 ### Step 1: Prep Your Ultracortex Mark IV EEG Headset